Centrais Elétricas Brasileiras S.A. – Eletrobrás (NYSE:EBR) Rating Lowered to Sell at Zacks Investment Research

-Centrais Elétricas Brasileiras S.A. – Eletrobrás (NYSE:EBR) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued to investors on Thursday, Zacks.com reports.
+Centrais Elétricas Brasileiras S.A. – Eletrobrás (NYSE:EBR) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued on Wednesday, Zacks.com reports.

 According to Zacks, “Electrobras is involved in the Utilities Industry.
 Their principal activity is the generation and distribution of electric power through their companies to the whole of Brazil.
 Some of their other activities include development of technology programs, technical standards and industrial quality. “

-Separately, UBS Group started coverage on Centrais Elétricas Brasileiras S.A. – Eletrobrás in a report on Monday, July 19th.
-They issued a “buy” rating and a $8.47 price objective for the company.
+Separately, UBS Group assumed coverage on shares of Centrais Elétricas Brasileiras S.A. – Eletrobrás in a report on Monday, July 19th.
+They set a “buy” rating and a $8.47 price target on the stock.

-Centrais Elétricas Brasileiras S.A. – Eletrobrás (NYSE:EBR) last released its earnings results on Friday, May 7th.
-The utilities provider reported $0.18 earnings per share (EPS) for the quarter.
-The firm had revenue of $666.65 million during the quarter.
-Centrais Elétricas Brasileiras S.A. – Eletrobrás had a return on equity of 10.13% and a net margin of 25.28%.
-Equities analysts expect that Centrais Elétricas Brasileiras S.A. – Eletrobrás will post 0.63 earnings per share for the current year.
+Centrais Elétricas Brasileiras S.A. – Eletrobrás (NYSE:EBR) last released its quarterly earnings results on Friday, May 7th.
+The utilities provider reported $0.18 earnings per share for the quarter.
+The business had revenue of $666.65 million for the quarter.
+Centrais Elétricas Brasileiras S.A. – Eletrobrás had a net margin of 25.28% and a return on equity of 10.13%.
+As a group, research analysts expect that Centrais Elétricas Brasileiras S.A. – Eletrobrás will post 0.63 EPS for the current year.

 Centrais Elétricas Brasileiras S.A. – Eletrobrás Company Profile